proycon/flat/docs/administration_guide.rst

 * ``allowconfidence`` -- Boolean, allow confidence values to be set/added?
 * ``initialcorrectionset`` - String to the set definition used for corrections.
 * ``autodeclare`` -- Automatically declare the following annotation types when a document is loaded.
 This is a list of 2-tuples ``(tag,set)`` that specify what annotation types and with what sets to declare automatically for each document that is opened.  (recall that FoLiA demands all annotations to be declared and that sets can be customi-made by anyone)
+* ``creategroupnamespaces`` -- Boolean, automatically create namespace directories for all groups the user belong to (upon login).
+The directory name corresponds to the group name.

 =====================
 User permissions